Sport in Romania: Gymnastics

 Romania holds a long tradition in artistic gymnastics, especially in the ladies competition.
 Gymnastics is responsible for the majority of Romania's Olympic medals, gold, silver, and bronze.
 The most famous Romanian gymnast is Nadia Comăneci, who was the first gymnast to ever score a perfect 10 at the Olympic Games, during the 1976 Summer Olympics.
 She also won three gold medals, one silver, and one bronze, all at the age of fourteen.
 Her success continued in the 1980 Summer Olympics, winning two gold medals and two silver medals.
 At the 1976 Olympic Games, Teodora Ungureanu did very well too, but did not receive as much fame as Nadia.
-Other famous gymnasts include: Daniela Silivaş, Ecaterina Szabo, Lavinia Miloşovici, Gina Gogean, Simona Amânar, Andreea Răducan, Maria Olaru, Cătălina Ponor, Sandra Izbaşa, and Larisa Iordache.
+Other famous gymnasts include: Daniela Silivaş, Ecaterina Szabo, Lavinia Miloşovici, Gina Gogean, Simona Amânar, Andreea Răducan, Maria Olaru, Cătălina Ponor, Sandra Izbaşa, Larisa Iordache, Ana Bărbosu, and Sabrina Voinea.

 Top Romanian men's gymnasts include: Marius Urzică and Marian Drăgulescu.

 Gymnastics has a very long tradition in Romania, which goes back in time decades before the major success of Montreal.
 Romania was also successful in the 1950s, when Elena Leușteanu won an individual Olympic medal in 1956.

 Tennis

 Ilie Năstase, a famous Romanian tennis player, is another internationally known Romanian sports star.
 He won several Grand Slam titles and dozens of other tournaments and was the first player to be ranked as number 1 by ATP from 1973 to 1974; he also was a successful doubles player.
 Virginia Ruzici was a successful tennis player in the 1970s.
-Ilie Năstase and Simona Halep are the only Romamian tennis players to have achieved no. 1, in the ATP and WTA, respectively.
+Ilie Năstase and Simona Halep are the only Romanian tennis players to have achieved no. 1, in the ATP and WTA, respectively.

 Romania reached the Davis Cup finals three times (1969, 1971, 1972).
-Other popular men's tennis players include Ion Ţiriac and Andrei Pavel.
+Other popular men's tennis players include Ion Țiriac and Andrei Pavel.
 As for active players, the top Romanians on the men's side are the doubles players, Horia Tecău and Florin Mergea, who also brought Romania's first olympic medal in tennis, a silver in 2016.
 In women's tennis, Magda Rurac, Virginia Ruzici, Irina Spîrlea, and Ruxandra Dragomir are among the top Romanian players of all time.
-Among active players, the top Romanians include Simona Halep, Sorana Cirstea, Mihaela Buzarnescu, Irina Begu, Monica Niculescu.
+Among active players, the top Romanians include Simona Halep, Sorana Cîrstea, Mihaela Buzărnescu, Irina Begu, Monica Niculescu.
 Simona Halep has won two Grand Slam singles titles: the 2018 French Open and the 2019 Wimbledon Championships, and was the year-end No. 1 in 2017 and 2018.